Sjors/nado-book/wallets/miniscript.md

 However, you can also tell the compiler, "OK, I think most of the time it's condition A, but only 10 percent of the time it's condition B." The compiler can then try condition A nine times, and condition B one time, and then figure out what the expected fee is.
 It can optimize for typical use cases, worst case scenarios, all these things, and it can then spit out either a Bitcoin Script or a Miniscript that then becomes a Bitcoin Script.

-And in very practical terms, another thing it could do, I don't know if it can already do that is you have SegWit scripts now, but we'll have hopefully half Taproot, which can put things in a Merkle tree.
-So your compiler could figure out where to put stuff in the Merkle tree.
-You don't have to worry about how to build the Merkle tree.
+With Taproot, see chapter @sec:taproot, rather than splitting different conditions using _and_ / _or_, they can be split into a Merkle tree of scripts.
+You don't have to worry about how to build the Merkle tree, the compiler takes care of that.
+In principle each leave can also contain _and_ / _or_ statements.
+Does it make sense to do that?
+Or is it better to stick to one condition per leaf?
+Who knows, a future miniscript compiler can just try all permutations and decide what's optimal.

 The technical term for going from Miniscript to script — or for transforming source code from any language into another similar one — is trans-piling, which can basically be done in two directions.
-So you can go from Miniscript to script, or from script to Miniscript, but you can't go back to a policy language.
+So you can go from Miniscript to script, or from script to Miniscript, but you can't trivially go back to a policy language.
+However using automated analysis tools, you can often still figure out what policy language was used to produce a given piece of miniscript.

 As mentioned above, Bitcoin Script is essentially an alphabet, just different letters that have different meanings.
 Meanwhile, Miniscript is a set of words — not really words, because you can put things between the words, but maybe words and brackets and commas.
 And then the policy language is the thing that can be converted to Miniscript.
 It's a bit more high level.
 And there are several of those apparently by now.